oroinc/theme-migration/README.md

 This bundle includes a command designed to extract all layout files associated with the `default` theme from the application into a single theme migration bundle.
 This facilitates the reuse of the theme in OroCommerce 6.0, minimizing the need for extensive theme modifications during the upgrade process.

-To initiate the theme extraction and migration, execute the following commands:
+### To initiate the theme extraction and migration:

+1. Check out the old version of the application (XX represents the old version of the app)

+2. Execute the following commands:
 ```shell
 rm -rf public/bundles
 php bin/console assets:install